 With a few years experience, and if you've attained a Non-Commissioned Officer rank, you could pass on your knowledge and experience to other cadets, instructing them on how to participate in a drill squad, taking charge of a drill squad yourself, or even playing a major part in ceremonial drill.
 Being a Standard Bearer at a Remembrance Day parade is a real moment of pride and achievement for a cadet.

 If you have any queries or wish to make an appointment, please click here to contact us.

-We meet each Monday and Thursday at our own squadron building.
+We meet each Thursday at our own squadron building.
 There's lots of fun and opportunities to be had.
 We hope we see you soon.